timiodubola/CFC_SISYPHUS_Global_Systems/README.md

 # SISYPHUS Global Systems

 We have built a web portal that utilized ArcGIS maps and WebXR to provide different users (in the pilot city of New Orleans) with an immersive augmented reality experience of assessing their properties' flood risks, and viewing their city's green and grey infrastructure.
-Currently, our immersive experiences are provided as demonstrations, but eventually, we hope to complete the back end code to enable automated predictions of flood risk for individual properties and a 3D rendered map of city infrastructure, which will be useful for individual home owners as well as officials such as city planners to implement flood mitigation strategies.
+Currently, our immersive experiences are provided as demonstrations, but eventually, we hope to complete the back-end code to enable automated predictions of flood risk for individual properties and a 3D-rendered map of city infrastructure, which will be useful for individual homeowners as well as officials such as city planners to implement flood mitigation strategies.

-Our web-app comprises of the following pages:
+Our web app comprises the following pages:

-1) A home page for a user to submit their house address to assess the flood risk
-2) A New Orleans Green-Grey Infrastructure Page map: This map curated by our team's GIS experts displays the current state of New Orleans green and grey infrastructure.
+A home page for a user to submit their house address to assess the flood risk A New Orleans Green-Grey Infrastructure Page map: This map curated by our team's GIS experts displays the current state of New Orleans's green and grey infrastructure.
 Users can also overlay a flood risk map to visualize how the presence (or lack) of appropriate green and grey infrastructure minimizes (or enhances) flood inundation risk.
-3) Flood Map AR_Table Demo: users are able to render the flood risk map for New Orleans onto a lot surface to visualize it interactively.
+Flood Map AR_Table Demo: users are able to render the flood risk map for New Orleans onto a lot surface to visualize it interactively.
-4) Home Flood AR_Room Demo: users are able to visualize how our app will provide predictions for their property's flood risk.
+Home Flood AR_Room Demo: users are able to visualize how our app will provide predictions for their property's flood risk.
-5) Green Infrastructure AR_World Demo: users can view New Orleans' green infrastructure projects and access the ecosystem service data.
+Green Infrastructure AR_World Demo: users can view New Orleans' green infrastructure projects and access the ecosystem service data.

 ## The following steps are required to run our application:
 ### Part 1: